Skip Navigation

 Mater Dolorosa Catholic School

-Visualize, if you will, the school setting one hundred years ago.
-There was no church, no new church, no rectory, no convent, and no school.
-The Catholic Church had no viable presence in Independence, LA.
-The Blessed Sacrament came at a most fortuitous time because it was at about this moment in history when the families of Italian immigrants first began to arrive in Central Tangipahoa Parish in large numbers.
-They joined local farmers and lumbermen who had settled in the area several decades before.
-All of these thrifty, hard-working people carried with them a conviction in their Catholic faith which had been a cherished part of their lives for countless centuries.
-The parish was officially founded by Father Columban Wenzel, a benedictine, around the turn of the century.
-The first pastor who arrived here in 1908 was Fr.
-Placido Gabrielli.
-Father Gabrielli faced an incredible challenge--not the least of which was the absence of a church.
-The original wooden church had been destroyed by the famous hurricane of 1907.
+The story of our school begins in Independence, Louisiana just over a century ago.
+Back then, no church, rectory, convent, or school existed in the small town, and the Catholic Church had a very limited presence.
+However, this changed as large numbers of Italian immigrants arrived in Central Tangipahoa Parish and joined local farmers and lumbermen who had settled in the area several decades before.
+The hard-working immigrants carried with them a conviction in their Catholic faith, which had been a cherished part of their lives in Italy.
+Around the turn of the century, the parish of Mater Dolorosa was officially founded by Fr.
+Columban Wenzel, a benediction.
+The first pastor, Fr.
+Placido Gabrielli, arrived in 1908.
+Fr.
+Gabrielli faced incredible challenges, one of the largest being the absence of a church – The original wooden church had been destroyed by the famous hurricane of 1907.
 Despite these difficulties, the parish flourished, and by the early 1920s, the need for a Catholic school in the community had become apparent.
-The great Dominican order had assumed the shepherd's staff for the flock of Mater Dolorosa by this time, and were leading the parish in the proper direction.
+Fortunately, the great Dominican order had assumed the shepherd's staff for the flock of Mater Dolorosa and were leading the parish in the proper direction.

-The sisters worked hard and by July the school was ready for opening.
-Note that school started in July then so that the term could be completed very early in the spring allowing the children to work in the many strawberry fields in the area.
+The sisters worked hard, and by July, the school was ready for opening.
+(Note that school started in July then, so that the term could be completed very early in the spring, allowing the children to work in the many strawberry fields in the area.)
 The school was properly dedicated and named St. Dominic's in honor of the great founder of the Dominican order.
 The school officially commenced on Sister Mary Margaret's birthday, July 11, 1921.
-The school's future was entrusted to Father John and his assistant pastor Father Joaquin Fortea's special care.
+The school's future was entrusted to the special care of Father John and his assistant pastor, Father Joaquin Fortea.
 That early school house, which stood where today's Family Life Center (Convent) is located, certainly did not resemble today's building.
-Parish records describe the school this way: it was intended to be two raised rooms above a “basement.”
-While it is difficult to comprehend a basement in the damp South Louisiana climate, one was apparently constructed.
-For the first term, the two schoolrooms were sitting on the ground, and not for another month did the basement come into existence.
+Parish records describe the school as two raised rooms above a basement – an unusual feature for a building in damp Southern Louisiana.
+For the first term, the two schoolrooms sat on the ground, and not for another month did the basement come into existence.

-The school began with the attendance of 240 boys and girls enrolled in grades one through four--the only classes offered.
+The school began with the attendance of 240 boys and girls enrolled in grades one through four.
 Two of the school's earliest pupils were Frances and Felecie Anzalone.
-Only the teacher had a desk because the pupils' desks had still not arrived.
-Sister Mary Margaret taught 3rd and 4th grades in the front room and Sister Margaret Berchmans taught the primer, first and second grades in the other room.
-The large attendance necessitated enlarging the school immediately.
-Classes were then held in the church while construction was going on.
-At about the time the school was finished, the first lay teacher, Miss Mona Fox of New Orleans, was hired to teach the primer grades.
-Countless numbers of excellent lay teachers have since served the school extremely well and continue to do so today.
+Because the pupils' desks had yet to arrive, only the teacher had the luxury of using one.
+Sister Mary Margaret taught third and fourth grades in the front room, while Sister Margaret Berchmans taught the primer, first, and second grades in the other room.
+As time went on, it became apparent that the school would need to expand in order to comfortably house the number of students in attendance.
+Therefore, classes were held in the church while construction took place on the building.
+When the school was finished, the first lay teacher, Miss Mona Fox of New Orleans, was hired to teach the primer grades.
+Countless excellent lay teachers have since served the school extremely well and continue to do so today.

-However, the school would face difficulties in the coming years.
-The Great Depression, which so affected the entire world, left its imprint here.
-Scarce funds were not available to fill even the basic needs.
-About 1933, the convent became dilapidated.
-Father Fueye had no funds to repair the convent.
-The sisters agreed to find the money to make necessary repairs with the promise that the parish would eventually pay them back.
-Father Fueye, in these poor times, wrote the archbishop on September 5, 1933, about the lack of respect for the school.
-As was the custom in Tangipahoa Parish, the school opened in July and closed in early spring, so the children could pick strawberries.
-Somehow, the school survived the dark days of the Great Depression and continued to serve the important need for Catholic Education in the area.
-In 1937 severe drainage problems forced the sisters to leave temporarily and go back “to the city,” apparently New Orleans.
-The school had to be closed in 1940 because of heavy ice.
+Unfortunately, the school would face difficulties in the coming years.
+The Great Depression, which affected the entire world, left its imprint here.
+Funds were not available to cover even the school's most basic needs.
+About 1933, the convent became dilapidated, and Father Fueye had no funds to repair it.
+True to their mission, the sisters pulled together the money needed to make the necessary repairs with the promise that the parish would eventually pay them back.
+Father Fueye wrote to the archbishop on September 5, 1933, about the lack of respect for the school in these poor times.
+Somehow, the school survived the dark days of the Great Depression and continued to serve the important need for Catholic Education in the area, but this would not be the end of its troubles.
+In 1937, severe drainage problems forced the sisters to leave temporarily and go back “to the city,” apparently New Orleans.
+Three years later, in 1940, the school had to be closed due to heavy ice.

 The New Cucchiara Catholic Center

-The years following World War II were prosperous ones, and by the late 1940s, the obvious need to replace the old school had become of paramount concern.
+The years following World War II were prosperous, and by the late 1940s, the obvious need to replace the old school had become a paramount concern.
 Beginning in 1943, the acquisition of land where the school now sits was started.
-The City of Independence assisted in the move to build the new school by agreeing to close a street crossing the plot of land.
-Thus, the way was cleared for the new school and construction began in 1948.
-The Cucchiara Center which served some of the functions, including the gymnasium, was dedicated in June 1948.
+The City of Independence assisted in the efforts to build the new school by agreeing to close a street crossing the plot of land.
+Thus, the way was cleared, and construction began in 1948.
+The Cucchiara Center, which served functions, including the gymnasium, was dedicated in June of 1948.

 MATER DOLOROSA CATHOLIC SCHOOL